-Discover British Columbia historic attractions like old forts, pioneer towns, First Nation villages, homesteads, miners and settler camps.
+British Columbia heritage sites and historic attractions include venues like old forts, gold rush towns, First Nation villages, pioneer homesteads, miners and settler camps.

-British Columbia heritage sites depicting the story of BC vary in onsite building structures, amenities, services and the number of artifacts on display.
+British Columbia heritage sites depicting the story of BC vary on many fronts.
+The stories are different.
+The onsite building structures, amenities, services and the number of artifacts on display all vary.
 Some sites focus on the pioneer with villages, cabins and barns.
 And other historic attractions tell the story of the First Nation people who were first to settle in British Columbia, Canada.

-Visit some of the First Nation historic sites and the culture and tradition is also on display.
-The village site may include tee pees, carving sheds, sweat lodges, Totem Poles, burial sites and museums with masks, head dresses, tools, canoes, clothing, pictures, paintings, animals and much more.
+Come and visit anyone of our First Nation historic sites, museums or art galleries.
+BC indigenous attractions tell the history of our First Nation people through art, language, dance and regalia.
+The First Nation attraction may include tee pees, carving sheds, sweat lodges, Totem Poles, burial sites and museums with masks, head dresses, tools, canoes, clothing, pictures, paintings, animals and much more.